 A short anatomy of the failure

-Coated steel leaves the mill sealed on both faces, but cutting each sheet to length exposes a thin edge of bare metal.
-On the roof those edges land at the laps and the gutter line, the places water sits longest.
-The bare steel corrodes, and the corrosion then tracks back under the factory coating, peeling it off the sheet from the edge inward.
-It is a quiet process, which is why so many Oxford buildings present with a band of orange-brown rust along most of their sheet ends at roughly the same age.
+Coated steel arrives from the mill sealed on both faces.
+But when each sheet is cut to length, you expose a thin edge of bare metal.
+On the roof, those edges are at the laps and the gutter line, exactly where water sits for longest.
+The bare steel rusts, and that corrosion then tracks back under the factory coating, peeling it off the sheet from the edge inwards.
+It happens quietly, which is why so many buildings around Oxford show up with a band of orange-brown rust along most of their sheet ends at roughly the same age.

 The arithmetic of waiting

-The cost of cut edge corrosion is mostly a function of timing.
-Treat it while the damage sits at the edges and the work is contained: clean back to sound steel, inhibit, seal the laps and gutter runs, building still in use, sheets still serviceable.
-Let it run and the corrosion migrates deep into the laps, the ends perforate, water enters along the fixing lines, and the only honest fix becomes sheet replacement, with the disruption and cost that brings.
+The cost of cut edge corrosion is mostly about when you deal with it.
+Catch it early, while the damage is still just at the edges, and the work is contained: clean back to sound steel, inhibit, seal the laps and gutter runs.
+The building stays in use, the sheets are still good.
+Leave it, and the corrosion moves deep into the laps, the ends perforate, water gets in along the fixing lines.
+At that point, the only honest fix is sheet replacement, and all the disruption and cost that brings.
 The whole point of acting now is to stay on the cheap side of that line.

 Questions worth asking before anyone quotes

-Cut edge work is only as good as the preparation behind it, and not every quote covers the same scope.
-Before you sign anything, it is fair to ask:
+Cut edge work is only as good as the preparation.
+Not every quote covers the same scope.
+Before you sign anything, it’s fair to ask:

 - How will the corroded edges be cleaned back, and to what standard